berkeley-stat159/project-alpha/slides/progress.md

 # Our plan

 ## Initial
-- Analysis to perform: multiple subjects, time series, PCA, multiple testing
+- Analysis to perform:
+	- multiple subjects
+	- time series
+	- PCA
+	- multiple testing
 	- Using only BART study for feasibility

 ## Goal
 - Trying to reproduce methods, but it won't all be the same

 ## Simplification steps
-- They used a lot of packaged software, we don't have those.
-Also not familiar with some of their methods.
+- Paper used a lot of packaged software which we don't have
+- Not familiar with some of their methods

 # Our plan